FuckingNode/fuckingnode.github.io/docs/about/donate.md

 ## :fontawesome-brands-bitcoin:{ .btc } Bitcoin

-You can support the project directly via Bitcoin:
+You can support the project directly via Bitcoin, through this address:

 `bc1qp0ycnrhddhzjnpfuxvvx7wrpt7y6y89lllqwjj`

+Be sure to notify me about the payment before making it providing info so I can know who it comes from (in order to credit you).
+You can do so from [here](https://discord.gg/AA2jYAFNmq).

 <style>
 @keyframes btc {